 Philadelphia may have run out of money, but it launched Cramer’s career and in his last year there, the club brought onto its roster a catcher named Paul Richards from Waxahachie, Texas, one of the greatest baseball minds of all time and Doc’s best friend in baseball.

-In 1936, his first season with the Red Sox, Doc had a .292 average, although he hit no home runs that year and did not hit any for almost five years afterwards.
+In 1936, his first season with the Red Sox, Doc had a .292 average, although he hit no home runs that year and did not hit any for more than three years afterwards.
 He did improve his batting average though, with a .305 mark in ’37 and a .301 campaign in ’38.

 On a personal level, Cramer flourished in Boston, his favorite city.
 His daughter Joan remembers birthday parties with the players and their children in attendance.
 In one of her more memorable parties, the young Joan saw Ted Williams walking toward her with his tan pants and brown and white sports coat and in a fit of mischief grabbed a garden hose and sprayed the Splendid Splinter from head to toe.
 Ted was furious, but he never did catch her.